Prague Experience logoPrague tourist information & travel guide logo

 FESTIVE Markets

-The most popular festive markets in Prague are undoubtedly the Christmas markets and Easter markets, which are held annually at the Old Town Square and Wenceslas Square.
+Finally, the most famous markets in Prague are none of the above, but are the festive ones: the Christmas markets and Easter markets are held at the Old Town Square and Wenceslas Square, and attract visitors from around the world.

 Prague Easter Markets